surajrao2003/semantic_search_clip_faiss/README.md

 ### 1. Prepare Images
    Place your images in a directory (e.g., `images/`).
 Subdirectories for categories are optional but good practice.

+   **Example Dataset**: You can use the [Animal Image Dataset](https://www.kaggle.com/datasets/iamsouravbanerjee/animal-image-dataset-90-different-animals) from Kaggle which contains 90 different animal categories.

    ```
    images/
      ├── category1/